saayedalam/Sleep-Cycle-Analysis/README.md

 ## ✅ Conclusion

-There is a statistically and practically significant difference in sleep quality between nights with and without recorded weather data.
+There is a **statistically and practically significant difference** in sleep quality between nights **with and without recorded weather data**.
 The "No weather" group tends to have lower sleep quality, possibly due to:

 - 🌧️ Environmental disruption
 - 📉 Incomplete or inconsistent tracking

-This insight may help inform how data quality and weather influence personal sleep tracking or wellness decisions.
+A deeper dive into specific conditions like **Fog vs. Rainy Showers** showed a small practical difference in favor of Fog, but the result was **not statistically significant**.
+This highlights the importance of testing visual differences before drawing conclusions.

 ---